ttscoff/doing/COMMANDS.md

 *Display an interactive menu to perform operations (requires fzf)*

-> List all entries and select with typeahead fuzzy matching.
+> List all entries and select with type-ahead fuzzy matching.
 >
 > Multiple selections are allowed, hit tab to add the highlighted entry to the selection.
 Return processes the selected entries.